MiXIL/AirMOSS-GDAL-Utilities/README.md

 AirMOSS GDAL Utilities
 ======================

-Set of utility scripts for converting and working with AirMOSS data and retrievals using GDAL
+A set of utility scripts for converting and working with H5 format AirMOSS data and retrievals using GDAL, allowing them to be used in popular GIS packages (e.g., QGIS, ArcMap).

-The scripts require Python with NumPy, H5Py and GDAL (Python bindings).
+The conversion scripts require Python with NumPy, H5Py and GDAL (Python bindings).
+If you don't already have these installed you can download Anaconda / Miniconda from https://store.continuum.io/cshop/anaconda/

+Once installed use:

+    conda install numpy h5py gdal

+To install the required libraries.
+The retreval utilities require additional libraries (e.g., RIOS, RSGISLib).

 ### Conversion ###